wordofwarning/wordofwarning.org/current/2024-worksahead/index.md

 Times: Friday 24 May 2024, 5pm to 7pm (turn up at any time).
 *NB* with some works having a short duration and/or limited capacity on a first-come first-served basis, you may not get a chance to see everything.

-Location: <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">Grosvenor East Studio Theatre (GF.11)</a>, Manchester Metropolitan University, Cavendish St, Manchester, M15 6BG
+Location: <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">Grosvenor East</a> (Studio Theatre GF.11), Manchester Metropolitan University, Cavendish St, Manchester, M15 6BG

 #### Access
 Age Advisory: 16+ (parent/guardian/carer discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: eight Live Art & performance works with varied content.<br>Queries: please contact [Word of Warning](/) via <mailto:info@habmcr.org>